-Today is your last chance to enter our Free Drawing for an audiobook of my friend Ken Rossignol’s Pirate Trials: Famous Murderous Pirates Book Series: THE LIVES AND ADVENTURES of FAMOUS and SUNDRY PIRATES.
-To enter, all you have to do is click on this Free Drawing link or the tab at the top of this page and enter your name in the comments section at the bottom of that page (not this one).
+Be sure to enter our latest Free Drawing.
+This week’s prize is an audiobook of Stillborn Armadillos, the first book in my John Lee Quarrels series.
+To enter, click on this Free Drawing link or the tab at the top of this page and enter your name (first and last) in the comments section at the bottom of that page (not this one).
 Only one entry per person per drawing please, and you must enter with your real name.
 To prevent spam or multiple entries, the names of cartoon or movie characters are not allowed.
-The winner will be drawn this evening.
+The winner will be drawn Sunday evening.